caplin/StyleGuide/readme.md

 It is acceptable to use coercion when appending to a string (e.g. for logging).

 Usually use the Math methods for rounding numbers to integers (e.g. `Math.floor`).
-There are short forms (eg. `real|0`), which may be more performant but they are less descriptive.
+There are short forms (eg. `real|0`), which may be more performant but they are less descriptive and do the wrong thing with large numbers.

 Functions